GSA/notifications-api/terraform/README.md

 ## Workflow for deployed environments

 These are the steps for developing Terraform code for our deployed environment modules (`sandbox`, `demo`, `staging` and `production`) locally on your laptop.
-Or for setting a new deployment environment, or otherwise for running Terraform manually in any module that uses remote state.
+Or for setting up a new deployment environment, or otherwise for running Terraform manually in any module that uses remote state.
 You don't need to do all this to run code in the `development` module, because it is not a deployed environment and it does not use remote state.

 :skull: Note that there is one risky step below (`apply`) which is safe only in the `sandbox` environment and **should not** be run in any other deployed environment.